LJKhnor/EloRankingSystem/README.md

 You can install those dependencies with the next command.
 Run `pip install -r requirements.txt`

-Your application will start when you run your app.py file with all the configuration put in your .venv
+Your application will start when you run your app.py file with all the configuration put in your .venv with this command `py app.py`

-you are now in your dev environment
+you are now in your dev environment and can access to the web page here -> `localhost:5000`

 ## Application Structure
 Flask is a framework that provide a lot of fonctionnalities.